feder1402/chatmate/knowledge/structured/New Associate Training/Getting Started Right Is As Easy As 1-2-3.md

-The document titled "Getting Started Right: It's As Easy As 1-2-3" provides a simple checklist to help individuals begin their journey with PPLSI.
-Here are the extracted key points:

----
+This document provides a set of steps for contacting prospects togeter with sample email or text scripts that can be used when contacting the prospects.

 ### Getting Started Right: It's As Easy As 1-2-3